mesosphere/dcos-docs-site/pages/services/spinnaker/0.3.0-1.9.2/supported-versions/index.md

 - {{ model.techName }}: 1.9.2
 - DC/OS: 1.10 and 1.11

 Packages are versioned with an a.b.c-x.y.z format, where a.b.c is the version of the DC/OS integration and x.y.z indicates the version of {{ model.techName }}.
-For example, 0.2.0-5.5.0 indicates version 0.2.0 of the DC/OS integration and version 5.5.0 of Couchbase Server.
+For example, 0.3.0-1.9.2 indicates version 0.3.0 of the DC/OS integration and version 1.9.2 of Spinnaker.

 ## Version Policy